Hunting-Clan Air Transport: More maneuvers at the top

+In 1956, two shipping lines - Clan Line and the Union-Castle Line - joined with the King Line and Bullard King & Co. to form British & Commonwealth Shipping.
+Hunting-Clan, which already had two Bristol B-175 Britannias on order, won a trooping contract against competition from Air Charter and Airwork.

-By 1957, Hunting-Clan and Airwork converted their successful East, West and Southern African Safari/colonial coach flights into regular "third-class" scheduled services.
-However, the Government forced the independents to maintain additional stops that were no longer needed, as a result of replacing Vikings with technologically advanced Douglas DC-6s and Vickers Viscounts.
-It also required them to share all traffic with BOAC on a 30:70 basis.
-Despite these restrictions, the independents' services were fully booked five months ahead within a fortnight of their launch.
-When Britain's African colonies became independent, Safari/colonial coach was converted into a fully fledged scheduled service.
+By 1957, Hunting-Clan and Airwork converted their successful East, West and Southern African Safari/Colonial Coach flights into regular "third-class" scheduled services.
+However, the Government forced the independents to maintain additional stops that were no longer needed, as a result of replacing Vikings with more advanced Douglas DC-6s and Vickers Viscounts.
+When Britain's African colonies became independent, Safari/Colonial Coach was converted into a fully fledged scheduled service.
 To secure their traffic rights between the UK and the newly independent African nations, Hunting-Clan and Airwork began participating in revenue-sharing agreements with BOAC and the destination countries' flag carriers.

-1957 was also the year Hunting-Clan discontinued its Northern network, resulting in the closure of its base at Newcastle Airport.
-Hunting-Clan's Newcastle operations and engineering facilities were taken over by BKS Air Transport, another contemporary British independent airline.
-This move resulted in concentrating all of Hunting's UK-based activities at its new London Airport base.
+1957 was also the year Hunting-Clan discontinued its Northern network, resulting in the closure of the base at Newcastle Airport.
+This move resulted in concentrating all of Hunting's UK-based activities at London Airport (Heathrow).

-Hunting-Clan made substantial losses in 1958.
-Its successful bid to take over the UK—Singapore trooping contract from Airwork had been priced too low to leave any room for the aircraft's depreciation.
-Hunting was also facing unexpected problems meeting the War Office's contractual requirements.
-This necessitated subcontracting a significant part of its newly won business to Air Charter at a loss.
-As a result, the airline got into financial trouble as soon as the contract started.
+Big independents merger

+Towards the end of 1958, two Bristol B-175 Britannias had also been delivered.
+They wore the livery of British & Commonwealth Shipping, the group new name after Clan Line had merged with the Union-Castle Mail Steamship Company in January 1956.
+It had been envisaged that the Britannias would be used on a new passenger service into central Africa, but this idea was later dropped and instead they found better use on new long-haul trooping contracts to overseas destinations.
+Hunting-Clan reported substantial losses in 1958.
+The airline was also facing unexpected problems meeting the War Office's contractual requirements.
 At that time, trooping accounted for the biggest share of Hunting's overall business.
+In 1958-1958 three Viscount series 800 were delivered and almost immediately employed in Safari service, but their career with Hunting was short.

 The company's poor financial performance accelerated the initiation of exploratory talks with the Airwork group about a potential alliance, including a full-scale merger of their air transport businesses.
-These talks also came against the background of Conservative Prime Minister Harold Macmillan's government's decision to break up the Ministry of Supply and to create a separate Ministry of Aviation under Duncan Sandys with the intention of rationalising Britain's disparate aircraft manufacturers and independent airlines into bigger, economically viable entities.
-These moves culminated in the Civil Aviation (Licensing) Act of 1960.
+Moreover there were increasing signs that the government of the day was becoming more sympathetic to the independents’ calls for relaxation of the state monopoly over scheduled services.
 By March 1960, Hunting-Clan's and Airwork's shareholders had finalised the merger terms.
-This was followed by a public announcement of their airline subsidiaries' intention to amalgamate all commercial activities from June 1960, trading as British United Airways.
+This was followed by a public announcement of their airline subsidiaries' intention to amalgamate all commercial activities from June 1960, British United Airways, which became a reality on July 1, 1960.

+The Hunting Group maintained its other aviation-related activities for another 40 years or so, through Hunting Aircraft and Engineering, Field’s and latterly, Hunting Cargo.

 Fleet

-Hunting-Clan operated the following aircraft types:
+In the years Hunting Air Travel, Hunting Air Transport, and Hunting-Clan Air Transport operated the following aircraft types: